coderrio/Coderr.Documentation/docs/features/recommendations/index.md

 Recommendations
 ===============

-Coderr can priortize your incidents and recommend the one that have the largest impact on your business.
+Coderr can prioritize your incidents and recommend the one that have the largest impact on your business.

 ![](../../screens/features/recommendations/recommended_partition.png)